 The project organisation

 The Square Kilometre Array (SKA) project is a global science and engineering project led by the international SKA Organisation, based in the United Kingdom.

 The SKA project is currently designing and constructing the Square Kilometre Array, a next-generation radio telescope.

 Australia’s involvement in the SKA project is managed by the Australian SKA Office which represents the wide variety of Australian stakeholders.

 Co-hosting the SKA

 The SKA will be co-hosted by Australia and South Africa.
-Australia will host a low frequency array and a fast survey array at its core site in Western Australia.
+Australia will host a low frequency array at its core site in Western Australia.

 The SKA will employ a range of technologies, especially designed to meet the project’s requirements and challenges.
 Telescope antennas are supported by a complete system of ‘behind the scenes’ technologies including supercomputers, communications technologies and electricity generation technologies.